The Best Non-Toxic Lunch Boxes For Kids of Any Age

 It’s frustrating that a large portion of lunch gear sold in stores and online is loaded with harmful and toxic chemicals.
 These chemicals can leach into food, on food contact surfaces and onto the hands of your kids as they touch and handle the lunchbox.
 According to the EPA report on America’s Children and the Environment, certain environmental contaminants may affect children disproportionately since their bodies and organs are still growing and developing.

 It’s so important to choose lunch gear for your kids that is free from harmful and toxic chemicals.
-I’ve found a variety of safe lunchboxes, lunch bags and stainless steel bentos, that are free from harmful chemicals like PVC, lead, phthalates and BPA.
+I’ve found a variety of safe lunchboxes, lunch bags and stainless steel bentos, that are free from harmful chemicals like PVC, lead, phthalates, PFAS and Bisphenols like BPA.
 Scroll to the end of the post for a list of toxic chemicals to avoid in your child’s lunch gear.
 For more non-toxic back-to-school inspiration, consider adding stainless steel snack and lunch containers, a non-toxic backpack and non-toxic school supplies to your back-to-school shopping list.

 Non-Toxic Lunchboxes, Lunchbags & Stainless Steel Bentos